ramyarangan/262chat/README.md

    git clone https://github.com/ramyarangan/262chat.git
    ```

-2. Set up Flask.
-We suggest using a virtual environment to manage dependenies, as follows:
+2. Install Python dependencies.
+We suggest using a virtual environment to manage them, as follows:

 	* Install [virtualenv](http://flask.pocoo.org/docs/0.10/installation/) if you don't have it already.